farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Once the project is completed, the character is re-allowed to use the attachment it in the fiction, and may use it again to block a new consequence.

-### Repair and Restorations
+### Credits

-Parts of this Extra were originally part of a work by Keita Creations which you can find on his [itch.io page](https://keitacreates.itch.io/repairs-and-restorations).
-Reprinted with permission
+- Parts of this Extra were originally part of a work by **Keita Creations** which you can find on his [itch.io page](https://keitacreates.itch.io/repairs-and-restorations).
+Reprinted with permission.
+- Thanks **Lynn Jones** for finding the name `attachment` which is way better than the previous name this extra had.

 # World Extra | Extras